fuyoo/frper/README.md

 + Choose a free frps server domain name from [freefrp.net](https://freefrp.net/) and copy it.
-+ On you domain name dns setting. add a dns record, with CNAME type, content is frps domain name from copied. and sub domain name is what any you want. alos you can provide a wildcard domain name such as "*.frp" or any others.
++ On you domain name dns setting. add a dns record, with CNAME type, content is frps domain name from copied. and sub domain name is what any you want. also you can provide a wildcard domain name such as "*.frp" or any others.

 ##  Screenshot